-You can package and deploy K2 Cloud solutions using the Package and Deployment tool available for K2 Cloud.
+You can package and deploy K2 solutions in K2 Cloud using the Package and Deployment tool.
 Use the steps in this article to download, log in, and use the tool.

 Prerequisites